 Everything in one, this sports action camera with Wi-Fi, is waterproof, has a decent battery life, is a camera and camcorder, has great photo quality and is capable of high-speed shots.

 This little camera is a powerhouse capable of doing anything, going anywhere and capturing everything.
 Swimming in hot springs or hiking to mountaintop views with 170 wide angle it will record or photograph anything.
 Perfect for travel bloggers, adventure seekers and adrenaline junkies as you can buy accessories to strap it to bikes, helmets, your chest or anything else you think of.
 It’s compact and lightweight, easy to slip into your luggage for travel.

-If price is a factor, you might consider the Hero7 Silver or White.
+If price is a factor, you might consider the Hero6 or Hero7.
 While they have less features than the Black model, they are still GoPro quality.
 One notable difference is that only the Black has a removable battery – the White and Silver have non-removable batteries and it must be charged in-camera, making it less useful for a day of adventure.